marcogrimaldi29/marcogrimaldi29.github.io/_pages/about.md

 I built this site with [GitHub Pages](https://docs.github.com/en/pages), [Jekyll](https://jekyllrb.com/), and the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme to keep things simple and focused.

-The profile pictures have been generated via [ChatGPT](https://chatgpt.com/).
+The profile and logo pictures have been generated via [ChatGPT](https://chatgpt.com/).

 ---